Why did my CloudTrail cost and usage increase unexpectedly?

 Short description

-Note: You can deliver one copy of your ongoing management events to Amazon Simple Storage Service (Amazon S3) for free by creating trails.
-Additional copies of management events incur a charge.
+Note: When you use trails, you can deliver one free copy of your ongoing management events to Amazon Simple Storage Service (Amazon S3).
+You incur charges for additional copies of management events.
 For more information, see AWS CloudTrail pricing.
-To keep copies of your CloudTrail logs in multiple Amazon S3 buckets, you can manually move the data between buckets to reduce cost.
-For instructions, see How can I copy all objects from one Amazon S3 bucket to another bucket?
+To keep copies of your CloudTrail logs in multiple Amazon S3 buckets, manually move the data between buckets to reduce cost.
+For more information, see How can I copy all objects from one Amazon S3 bucket to another bucket?

 Resolution

-Note: The PaidEventsRecorded metric provides the total count and cost for all additional copies of management events recorded in a specific Region.
-The DataEventsRecorded metric provides the total count and cost for data events activated on trails in that Region.
-If the Region has no trails with data events activated, then the DataEventsRecorded metric doesn't appear.
+Note: The PaidEventsRecorded metric provides the total count and cost for all additional copies of management events in a specific Region.
+The DataEventsRecorded metric provides the total count and cost for data events that you activated on trails in the Region.
+If there are no trails with active data events in the Region, then the DataEventsRecorded metric doesn't appear.

-To identify duplicate CloudTrail management event records using Athena queries
+Use Athena queries to identify duplicate CloudTrail management event records

-To remove duplicate CloudTrail management events from you AWS account
+Remove duplicate CloudTrail management events from your account

 Related information